 Research shows it can take six to twelve months for new students to adapt to college life.
 While challenging, it is also very normal for your student to feel some degree of stress, anxiety, or doubt about their added responsibility, changing relationships, living situation, and separation from home.

 What are some ways you can help?
-Encourage your student to be patient with his or process of transition.
+Encourage your student to be patient with his or her process of transition.
 Encourage them to talk with peers about their feelings--including stories about their home life, daily highs and lows, and personal interests.
 Your student might be comforted to find that many peers feel much like they do.
 Point your student to Residence Life staff who can be a great resource in bridging connections or brainstorming ways for your student to find their place.
 Counselors in the Wheaton College Counseling Center are also available to counsel with your student about their more deeply felt questions and challenges.
 Appointments at the Counseling Center are free to students and present a wonderful opportunity for students to take intentional steps toward their maturation and well-being.

 International Student Programs serves as a support system for students representing over 90 countries who are joining or re-entering the U.S education system and culture.